-- 280 appear to be synchronised between different regions (Fig. 2 and 3).
-This can be seen for both, the reconstructions and the simulation and is indicative of prominent anomalies taking place at larger spatial scales.
-However, these episodes are not synchronised across both data sets, indicating that these decadal variations might be unrelated to variations of external forcings.
-Since the early 19th century the simulated summer and winter temperatures show a clear warming trend across all regions. - 285 The trends of reconstructed temperatures start rising later, are generally lower and/or restricted to one of the two seasons.
+- 320 Since the early 19th century the simulated summer and winter temperatures show a clear warming trend across all regions.
+The trend of the temperature reconstructions trends start trends of reconstructed temperatures start rising later, are generally lower and/or restricted to one of the two seasons.
 Thus, regional decadal anomalies of simulated and reconstructed data diverge for most regions over the past approximately 200 years.
-However, disagreement at decadal scales increases in some regions as early as the beginning of the 18th century.
-While IBE, BRI, ALP, BAL and TUR reconstructed and simulated series start to diverge in the early or the mid- - 290 19th century, CAR and SCA show pronounced anomalies in the 18th century which lead to large simulation-reconstruction deviations.
+However, disagreement at decadal scales increases in - 325 some regions already in the early as early as the beginning of the 18th century.
+While IBE, BRI, ALP, BAL and TUR reconstructed and simulated series start to diverge in the early or the mid-19th century, CAR and SCA show pronounced anomalies in the 18th century which lead to large simulation-reconstruction deviations.
 This is also seen in the central and eastern European domains.
-Overall, there are no statistically significant correlations between the filtered series of reconstructed and simulated SAT, (taking into account the presence of serial autocorrelation in the filtered time series).
-Also, the temporal agreement does not show any seasonality signal.
-Considering that SAT - 295 is potentially strongly influenced by the external forcings (Gómez-Navarro et al., 2012), the lack of agreement points toward inconsistencies between the smoothed simulated and reconstructed SAT that cannot be explained by internal variability alone.
+Overall, there are no statistically significant correlations between the filtered series of reconstructed and the simulated SAT. (taking into account the presence of series of series in the filtered time.) - 330 and the simulated SAT, (taking into account the presence of serial autocorrelation in the filtered time series).